Did you know that the cover of American passports hasn’t always been blue?

 Black passports (diplomatic)

-A black passport is a diplomatic document issued to the US president, his immediate family, certain top officials, and diplomatic personnel.
+What’s a black US passport?
+It’s a diplomatic document issued to the US president, his immediate family, certain top officials, and diplomatic personnel.
 It has a validity period of five years, is exempt from any fees, and cannot be used for leisure travel.

-And no, black passport holders don’t go through the same procedures as everyone else.
+And no, US diplomatic passport holders don’t go through the same procedures as everyone else.
 As a rule of thumb, State Department employees collect the president’s and his entourage’s passports and handle customs procedures for them.

 Maroon American passports (official)